anphonic/ej2-aspnetmvc-docs/src/maps/maps/annotations.md

 ### Positioning an annotation

-Annotations can be placed anywhere in the Maps by specifying pixel or percentage values to the `X` and `Y` properties in the `MapsAnnotation` class.
+Annotations can be placed anywhere in the Maps by specifying pixel or percentage values to the `X` and `Y` properties in the `MapsAnnotation`.

 {% aspTab template="maps/annotations/annotation-position", sourceFiles="annotation-position.cs" %}